Goldenberg Lauricella PLLC

 Protecting Your Rights

 Manufacturing, industrial, and construction work sites are governed by OSHA’s safety requirements and regulations.
-Hiring a Minnesota industrial injury attorney experienced in product liability will give your family the opportunity to receive more than workers’ compensation.
+Hiring a Minnesota industrial injury attorney experienced in products liability will give your family the opportunity to receive more than workers’ compensation.

-At Goldenberg Lauricella, PLLC, our attorneys investigate accidents involving heavy equipment, machines with malfunctioning or exposed moving parts, ANSI standard violations, and poorly maintained equipment.
+At Goldenberg Lauricella, PLLC, our defective product attorneys investigate accidents involving heavy equipment, machines with malfunctioning or exposed moving parts, ANSI standard violations, and poorly maintained equipment.
 We work with engineers and safety experts to show manufacturers’ negligence.

 Through proving a product manufacturers’ negligence, we can effectively pursue to compensation you deserve for your injuries.